ck989/DHCP-and-TCP-state-machines/About.md

 When a power cycle occurs, this process must be repeated.

 Renewal:
-If a T1 timeout occurs, a new timer with a period of T2 (87.5% of lease time) is started. the client should start to send DHCP request to the DCHP server that granted the request above in an attempt to renew the DHCP assignment.
-It should repeat this regularly until the T2 timeout occurs.
+If a T1 timeout occurs, a new timer with a period of T2 (87.5% of lease time) is started. the client will start to send DHCP request to the DCHP server that granted the request above in an attempt to renew the DHCP assignment.
+It will repeat this regularly until the T2 timeout occurs.

 Rebinding:
 When a T2 timeout occurs, the client will attempt to rebind by sending a broadcast to all DHCP servers as in initialization.

-6 TCP Requirements
+6 TCP
-The solution must implement a TCP state machine that implements server functionality (will be in passive open state) with support for at least one socket.
-Support a Telnet server (port 23) must be provided.
+The TCP state machine that implements server functionality (will be in passive open state) with support for at least one socket.
+Support a Telnet server (port 23) is provided.